sanyaxx/CW2024/Readme.md

 - **Easy Access to Statistics**: Provides methods to get and set various statistics, making it easy to retrieve and update data.

 ---

+### Audio Handler Implementation

+#### 1. Purpose
+The `AudioHandler` class controls the audio functionality in the game, handling sound effects for various events like projectile firing, life loss, and level transitions.
+It also provides a mute toggle to manage audio preferences.

+- **Location**: `com.example.demo.audioHandler`

+#### 2. Features and Functionality
+- **Sound Management**:
+    - Plays different sounds for projectile firing, life loss, level won, and level lost events.
+    - Stops any currently playing sound before triggering a new one.
+- **Mute Toggle**:
+    - Mutes all sounds when activated and resumes audio when toggled off.
+- **Singleton Pattern**:
+    - Ensures only one instance of the `AudioHandler` class is used throughout the game.

+#### 3. Why These Features Were Implemented
+- **Enhanced Player Experience**: Sound effects provide feedback for in-game actions, improving immersion and engagement.
+- **User Control**: The mute functionality allows players to manage their audio preferences, enhancing accessibility.
+- **Code Efficiency**: The singleton pattern ensures streamlined audio management, avoiding redundant instances and ensuring consistent behavior.

 ### **Class: `DisplayWinningParameter`**